scottgal/mostlylucid.dse/README.md

 **This is an experimental research project and proof-of-concept.** It is **NOT suitable for production environments** or scenarios involving untrusted code execution.

+### Current Status
+Still working on the core and changing a LOT as I go.
+This will likely <p style="color:red">**BE BROKEN MORE OFTEN THAN NOT**</p>.

+Medium term the plan is to make a 'product' out of this but the core takes a BUNCH of tuning to work as intended.
+So it'll be an 'when it's ready' project.
+It's novel, there's no good books to read on doing this so I'm going to have to do some research and experimentation.

 ### Security Limitations

 - **No sandboxing**: Generated code executes as Python subprocesses with full system access